Demographics of Iran: Parsis

 The Parsis are the close-knit Zoroastrian community based primarily in India but also found in Pakistan.
 Parsis are descended from Persian Zoroastrians who emigrated to the Indian subcontinent over 1,000 years ago.
 Indian census data (2001) records 69,601 Parsis in India, with a concentration in and around the city of Mumbai.
 There are approximately 8,000 Parsis elsewhere on the subcontinent, with an estimated 2,500 Parsis in the city of Karachi and approximately 50 Parsi families in Sri Lanka.
 The number of Parsis worldwide is estimated to be fewer than 100,000.

-Iranis
+"Iranis"

-In Pakistan and India, the term "Irani" has come to denote Iranian Zoroastrians who have migrated to Pakistan and India within the last two centuries, as opposed to most Parsis who arrived in India over 1000 years ago.
+In Pakistan and India, the term "Irani" has come to denote Iranian Zoroastrians who have migrated to Pakistan and India within the last two centuries, as opposed to most Parsis who arrived in the subcontinent over 1,000 years ago.
 Many of them moved during the Qajar era, when persecution of Iranian Zoroastrians was rampant.
 They are culturally and linguistically closer to the Zoroastrians of Iran.
 Unlike the Parsis, they speak a Dari dialect, the language spoken by the Iranian Zoroastrians in Yazd and Kerman.

-Their last names often resemble modern Iranian names, however Irani is a common surname among them.
+Their last names often resemble modern Iranian names.
+Irani is a common surname among them.
 In India they are mostly located in modern-day Mumbai while in Pakistan they are mostly located in modern-day Karachi.
 In both Pakistan and India, they are famous for their restaurants and tea-houses.
 Some, such as Ardeshir Irani, have also become very famous in cinema.